UHDanke/gd_docs/triggers/audio.md

 This documentation is referenced or summarized partialy in this document as a rough guideline, please reference the FMOD docs instead if you need more in-depth information.

+## Game Audio Settings

+Specific audio settings are found in the Options section of the Settings menu, under the Audio Category.

+### Reduce Quality

+Reduces the audio sample rate from 44.1 kHz to 24 kHz.

+### Audio Fix 01

+Increases the audio buffer size.
+Only use this if the audio frequently cuts while playing.

+Makes latency worse as a side-effect.

+### Music Offset

+Offsets all song playback by a value given in milliseconds.

+### Debug

+Displays FMOD debug stats, such as memory usage and latency.

 <br>

 # Primary Song